ferllop/narciso/README.md

 ```
 It also creates the file "reviews.last.log" with the log of the last run.

-Feel free to add functions to scrape new services.
+Feel free to add code to scrape new providers.

 ## Launching the process
 ### Locally
-To launch the process using your local environment first install the dependencies:
+To launch Narciso using your local environment first install the dependencies:
 ```
 npm ci
 ```
-Then launch the process:
+Then launch Narciso:
 ```
 npm start
 ```

-When the process runs, it will print the log to console.
-To prevent this behaviour add 'silent' to the commands:
+When Narciso runs, it will print the log to console.
+To prevent this behaviour add 'silent' to the start command:
 ```
 npm start -- silent
 ```

 ### Using Docker
-If you prefer to launch the process inside docker you can use the provided script in file run.sh.
+If you prefer to launch Narciso inside docker you can use the provided script in file run.sh.
 To use it, use the same commands as in the "Locally" section but prepending them with "./run.sh":

 ```
 ./run.sh npm ci